Don’t Map Me In

 Love So Deep

-Love is patient, love is kind.
-It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
-Love does not delight in evil but rejoices with the truth.
-It always protects, always trusts, always hopes, always perseveres.”

 Awareness is the key to helping us to express, as much as humanly possible, the shining fullness of our Creator’s Divine Love.
-Left to his own resources, the guy named “Art” is incapable of expressing Love So Deep; but when he is surrendered, God is enabled to flow in and express a love that is deep, rich, and real.
+Left to his own resources, the guy named “Art” is incapable of expressing Love So Deep; but when he is surrendered, God is enabled to flow in and express a love that’s deep, rich, and real.

 Dare to dream (and care for one another).